decred/dcrweb/src/content/press/2021-01-25_three_new_features.md

 The launch marks the project’s bold move to further decentralize its treasury, which receives 10 percent of every block reward.
-In 2018, the project gave the community the power to vote on how treasury funds are spent with the launch of Politeia, it’s off-chain proposal system.
+In 2018, the project gave the community the power to vote on how treasury funds are spent with the launch of Politeia, its off-chain proposal system.
 If the new vote passes, stakeholders will be able to review the contractor payout each month and vote on whether to approve it via their wallet.
 The new process will greatly increase the transparency of treasury spending and eliminate the risk of treasury fund theft,